The 2022 bear market’s silver lining: tax-loss harvesting opportunities

 A good time to check in with your financial or tax professional

-The recent surge in market volatility may ultimately prove to be a mere bump in the road for investors who stay in the market for the long haul.
+Surges in market volatility may ultimately prove to be mere bumps in the road for investors who stay in the market for the long haul.
 However, now may be a good time for investors with taxable accounts to check in with a financial professional to review investment goals and discuss tax-loss harvesting opportunities.
 Professional advice can be especially valuable when it comes to something as potentially complex as tax-loss harvesting, as there’s no guarantee that such a strategy will achieve any particular tax outcome or that it will be in an investor’s best interest over the long run.
-As always, the John Hancock Investment Management tax center has resources designed to help make your tax planning easier, including a schedule of 2022 tax rates and limits, tax forms, and more.
+As always, the John Hancock Investment Management tax center has resources designed to help make your tax planning easier, including our latest tax planning guide, tax forms, and more.
 The power of professional advice and solid information can go a long way toward helping to maximize an investor’s tax efficiency.

 Important disclosures